 Having new graduate students, especially Ph.
-D. candidates, spend time working in several different laboratories is an excellent means of providing exposure to the different research programs of the Department and adds breadth to their educational experience.
-This experience also provides students with a basis for choosing a major professor and research problem for their thesis or dissertation.
-The Department of Plant Pathology and Microbiology strongly encourages all students supported by departmental funds and (or) university funds (Graduate Merit or Diversity Fellowships) to undertake a rotation of five weeks in different laboratories.
-These rotations should be completed by the end of their second semester in residence.
+D. candidates, spend time working in several different laboratories provides an opportunity for the student to be exposed to different research programs of the Department and adds breadth to their educational experience.
+This experience also provides students with a basis for choosing a Major Professor and research problem for their thesis or dissertation.
+The Department of Plant Pathology and Microbiology strongly encourages all students supported by departmental funds and (or) university funds (Graduate Merit or Diversity Fellowships) to undertake five week rotations in up to three different laboratories.
+These rotations should be completed by the end of the second semester in residence.

 A student should spend the first week of their first semester in residence becoming familiar with the research programs of each faculty member.
-Following discussions with prospective faculty, the student will then submit to the Graduate Advisor a prioritized list of three laboratories in which they wish to conduct research.
-Students may work in two laboratories during their first semester and complete the rotation in their second semester.
+Following discussions with prospective faculty, the student will then submit to the Graduate Advisor a prioritized list of up to three laboratories in which they wish to conduct research.
+Students may work in two laboratories during the first semester and complete the third rotation in the second semester.
 Students will be expected to register for PLPA 685 (Directed Studies) credit for these rotations.
-The laboratory rotation is an educational experience and that research projects are seldom completed during this short time.
+The laboratory rotation is an educational experience and as such research projects are seldom completed during this short time.

-The student and the faculty member will be allowed to extend the rotation experience beyond the allotted five weeks if both have agreed that the student will perform the thesis/dissertation research in that laboratory and the professor will serve as major advisor.
+The student and the faculty member will be allowed to extend the rotation experience beyond the allotted five weeks if both have agreed that the student will perform the thesis/dissertation research in that laboratory and the professor will serve as Major Professor.